-Every year, the University of Wisconsin-Extension and the University of Wisconsin- Madison College of Agricultural and Life Sciences conduct a corn evaluation program in cooperation with the Wisconsin Crop Improvement Association.
+Every year, the University of Wisconsin-Extension and the University of Wisconsin-Madison College of Agricultural and Life Sciences conduct a corn evaluation program in cooperation with the Wisconsin Crop Improvement Association.
 The purpose of this program is to provide unbiased performance comparisons of hybrid seed corn for both grain and silage available in Wisconsin.

-In 2018, grain and silage performance trials were planted at 14 locations in four production zones: the southern, south central, north central, and northern zones.
+In 2019, grain and silage performance trials were planted at 14 locations in four production zones: the southern, south central, north central, and northern zones.
 Both seed companies and university researchers submitted hybrids.
-Companies with hybrids included in the 2018 trials are listed in Table 1.
+Companies with hybrids included in the 2019 trials are listed in Table 1.
 Specific hybrids and where they were tested are shown in Table 2.
-A summary of the transgenic traits tested in 2018 is shown in Table 3.
-A summary of seed treatment performance in 2018 is shown in Table 4.
-In the back of the report, hybrids tested over the past three years are listed in Table 23.
+A summary of the transgenic traits tested in 2019 is shown in Table 3.
+A summary of seed treatment performance in 2019 is shown in Table 4.
+In the back of the report, hybrids tested over the past three years are listed in Table 24.
 At most locations, trials were divided into early- and late-maturity trials based on the hybrid relative maturities provided by the companies.
 The specific relative maturities separating early- and late-trials are listed in the tables.

-Growing Conditions for 2018
+Growing Conditions For 2019

 Seasonal precipitation and temperature at the trial sites are shown in Table 5.
-The 2018 growing season was warmer and wetter than the 30-year normal for most of the season, especially in southern Wisconsin.
-Warm weather during May accelerated early growth of plantings before May 20.
-Planting was delayed in NE Wisconsin due to wet field conditions.
-Most trial plots were established by early May, except for the Coleman, Fond du Lac, and Valders sites.
-Stand establishment was excellent at all locations.
-Pollination conditions were above average and ear size was greater than normal.
-Significant storms in late August caused some flooding and standing water in the plots and surrounding area.
+The 2019 growing season was colder and wetter than the 30-year normal for most of the season throughout Wisconsin.
+According to USDA-NASS data, 2019 was the slowest planting season for farmers since records were initiated and kept beginning in 1979.
+Farmer harvest progress has also been slower than normal.
+Most trial plots were established by early May, except for sites in northeastern Wisconsin.
+Stand establishment was good to excellent at all locations, except Hancock.
+Pollination conditions were above average and ear size was longer than normal.
+Significant storms in mid-July caused significant lodging at Arlington and Galesville.
+Significant green-snap occurred at Coleman.
+In northeastern Wisconsin, some flooding and standing water was observed in the plots and surrounding area.
 The fall killing frost was later than normal.
-An exceptionally warm and wet fall made harvest difficult.
-Grain moisture was typical.
-Tar spot, Phyllachora maydis, was significant at Montfort and disease ratings of all hybrids were obtained.
-Little disease and insect pressure was observed in other trials.
-Lodging was significant at Arlington.
+An exceptionally cool and wet fall made harvest difficult and slower than normal.
+Grain moisture was higher than normal.
+Little disease and insect pressure were observed in most trials.